wballard/starphleet/index.md

 Literally, make a `.env` file in the root of your service.

-This is where you specify a `BUILDPACK_URL`, but you can also put in other variables as you see fit.
+This is usually where you specify a `BUILDPACK_URL`, but you can also put in other variables as you see fit.

 Your services will often be hosted in public repositories, so the config